Usage with aiohttp¶

 3. Scopes¶

-An HTTP request opens a Scope.REQUEST child container; a WebSocket connection
+an HTTP request opens a Scope.REQUEST child container; a WebSocket connection

 opens a Scope.SESSION one.
-Providers resolve from the connection's child

 Which scope gets opened is decided per-connection: the middleware checks the